gnp/AssayJava/README.md

 data.

 I have used this to validate what people told me about what was *supposedly* in the data set they were going to have me depend on.
-I would get the data file from them and run this and then ask them all the follow up questions like "wait, what does it mean when the order_date field contains the text 'X' instead of a date?".
+I would get the data file from them, run an assay and then ask them all the follow up questions like "wait, what does it mean when the `order_date` field contains the text '`X`' instead of a date?".

 Here's a simple example code fragment from one of the unit tests.
 It sets up an input source to read from a tab-separated values text stream and outputs the assay